-- 1. Begin with the covariates X and make a copy, which we denote as X^ . - 2.
-Coarsen X^ according to user-defined cutpoints or CEM's automatic binning algorithm. - 3.
-Create one stratum per unique observation of X^ , and place each observation in a stratum. - 4.
-Assign these strata to the original data, X, and drop any observation whose stratum does not contain at least one treated and one control unit.
+- 1. Begin with the covariates X and make a copy, which we denote X^ . - 2.
+Coarsen X^ according to user-defined cutpoints, or CEM's automatic binning algorithm. - 3.
+Create one stratum per unique observation of X^ and place each observation in a stratum. - 4.
+Assign these strata to the original data, X and drop any observation whose stratum does not contain at least one treated and one control unit.

 Once completed, these strata are the foundations for calculating the treatment effect.
-The inherent tradeoff of matching is reflected in CEM, too: larger bins (more coarsening) used to make X^ will result in fewer strata.
+The inherent trade-off of matching is reflected in CEM too: larger bins (more coarsening) used to make X^ will result in fewer strata.
 Fewer strata will result in more diverse observations within the same strata and, thus, higher imbalance.

-It is important that CEM prunes both treated and control units.
-This process changes the quantity of interest under study to the treatment effect in the post matching subsample.
-This change is reasonable so long as the decision is transparent (see, e.g., Crump et al. [2009]).
+It is important to note that CEM prunes both treated and control units.
+This process changes the quantity of interest under study to the treatment effect in the post-matching subsample.
+This change is reasonable so long as the decision is transparent (see e.g. Crump et al. (2006)).

-3.2 The benefits
+3.2 The Benefits

-Iacus, King, and Porro (2008) derive many of the properties of the CEM algorithm and we review some of them here.
-The key property of CEM is that it is in a class of matching methods called monotonic imbalance bounding.
-Monotonic imbalance bounding methods bound the maximum imbalance in some feature of the empirical distributions through an ex ante choice by the user.
+lacus, King, and Porro (2011) derive many of the properties of the CEM algorithm and we review some of them here.
+The key property of CEM is that it is in a class of matching methods called Monotonic Imbalance Bounding (MIB).
+MIB methods bound the maximum imbalance in some feature of the empirical distributions through an ex ante choice by the user.
 In CEM, this ex ante choice is the coarsening.
 As the coarsening on any variable becomes finer (the bins become more narrow), the bound on the maximum imbalance on the moments of that variable becomes tighter.
 This is also true for the bound on differences in the empirical quantiles.
-Furthermore, this choice also bounds the maximum imbalance on the full multivariate histogram of treated and control units, which includes all interactions and nonlinearities.
+Furthermore, this choice also bounds the maximum imbalance on the full multivariate histogram of treated and control units, which includes all interactions and non-linearities.
 By choosing the coarsening ex ante, users can control the amount of imbalance in the matching solution.
-Iacus, King, and Porro (2008) also show that CEM bounds both the error in estimating the average treatment effect and the amount of model dependence.
+Iacus, King, and Porro (2011) also show that CEM bounds both the error in estimating the average treatment effect and the amount of model dependence.

 Aside from bounding the imbalance between the treated and control groups, CEM has a number of other beneficial properties.
 First, CEM meets the congruence principle, which states that the data space and analysis space should be the same.
-Methods that fail to meet this principle often produce strange or counterintuitive results.
-Methods that meet the principle allow analysts to leverage their substantive knowledge of the data to find better matches.
+Methods that fail to meet this principle often produce strange or counter-intuitive results.
+Methods that meet the principle allow analysts to leverage their substantive knowledge of the data in order to find better matches.
 Second, CEM automatically restricts the matched data to areas of common empirical support.
-This is necessary to remove the possibility of difficult-to-justify extrapolations of the causal effect that end up being heavily model dependent (King and Zeng 2006).
-Finally, CEM is computationally very efficient, even for large datasets.
+This is necessary to remove the possibility of difficult-to-justify extrapolations of the causal effect that end up being heavily model dependent (King and Zeng, 2006).
+Finally, CEM is computationally very efficient even for large data sets.

-4 An extended example
+4 An Extended Example

-We show here how to use cem1 through a simple running example: the national supported work demonstration data, also known as the LaLonde dataset (LaLonde 1986).
-In this dataset, training was provided to selected individuals for 12-18 months, as was help finding a job in the hopes of increasing the participant's earnings.
+We show here how to use CEM1 through a simple running example: the National Supported Work (NSW) Demonstration data, also known as the Lalonde data set (Lalonde, 1986).
+This program provided training to selected individuals for 12-18 months and help finding a job in the hopes of increasing their earnings.
 The treatment variable, treated, is 1 for participants (the treatment group) and 0 for nonparticipants (the control group).
 The key outcome variable is earnings in 1978 (re78).
-The statistical goal is to estimate a specific version of a causal effect: the SATT.
+The statistical goal is to estimate a specific version of a causal effect: the sample average treatment effect on the treated (the "SATT").